CLI reference

 Target auto-detection

-If --target is not specified, the CLI detects the environment by checking for marker directories in the current working directory:
+If --target is not specified, the CLI detects the environment by checking for marker directories in the current working directory (checked in this order):

 • .cursor/ → target: cursor